Venue: This will be a virtual meeting, therefore, will not take place in a physical location. To view this event please click link below:

-It was noted that all of the above members and officers were present at the meeting.
+To note all the above members and officers were in attendance at the meeting.

 To receive any apologies for absence.

 Apologies for absence were received from Mr D Blacklock, Mr A Cummins, Mr J Kane and Mr J Readman.

 Members are invited to disclose any disclosable pecuniary interest they have in any item on the agenda which comprises